-Students in the program take two formal courses, three credits each, of which one must be CHEM 5801 (see above).
-Additional electives listed are of particular interest to students in the program.
+Students in the program take two formal courses, three credits each, of which one must be BCHM 5801.
+Additional electives listed are of particular interest to students in the SCR training program.

 This class explores the fundamentals of optical imaging in biology.
-Covered topics include an introduction to optics and microscopes, fluorescence microscopy and image analysis.
-MATLAB will be taught throughout the course and used for image processing.
+Covered topics include an introduction to optics and microscopes, fluorescence microscopy, and an introduction to image analysis and coding in MATLAB.

 Course covers the fundamentals of stem cell biology, including properties of stem cells, technology used to identify and study stem cells, current controversies and future directions in stem cell research.

 A 9-day summer workshop introducing students to sequencing pipelines, data analysis, quality control, read mapping, and Genome Browser Visualization.
 The workshop also covers basic data analysis seen with popular sequencing techniques, including ChIP-seq, RNA-seq, ATAC-seq, DNA-seq, and single-cell sequencing.